MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 * [Inspect, edit, and debug HTML and CSS with the Elements tool](../elements-tool/elements-tool.md)

 Status:
-* This checkbox is not present in Microsoft Edge Canary 128.<!-- todo: check -->
+* This checkbox is present in Microsoft Edge Canary 129.
 * This checkbox is present in Microsoft Edge Stable 127.